kubabuda/mastermind.net/README.md

 Mean execution time is 36764.7679221 ms
 Longest execution time 107419.7978 ms found for 37321

+For KnuthRandomizedParallel algo on Mastermind(5, 8) (Take(1000)):
+Mean rounds per solution is 5.24
+Example with most rounds - 7 - is 43321
+Mean execution time is 38366.1176792 ms
+Longest execution time 110355.2379 ms found for 68421

 For Swaszek algo on Mastermind(5, 8):
 Mean rounds per solution is 6.83413696289062
 Example with most rounds - 12 - is 76588
 Mean execution time is 51.69709503479 ms
 Longest execution time 232.4573 ms found for 21762

 #Sources 🤔